alinush/6.824-lecture-notes/l10-treadmarks.md

  - Still sequentially consistent

 **Q:** Do write diffs help with false sharing?
+**A:** No, they help with write amplification

 Next goal: allow multiple readers+writers to cope with false sharing

+ - our solution needs to allow two machines to write the same page
  - `=>` don't invalidate others when a machine writes
  - `=>` don't demote writers to r/o when another machine reads
  - `=>` multiple *different* copies of a page!